 From stores specializing in spectacular cottage décor to both antique and modern boat shops to vintage clothing and the latest styles, there’s something for every shopper in Port Carling.
-There are specialty stores for the foodie, and even a store devoted to dogs!
-Does your Fido have a life jacket that fits?
 For these and other finds, also check out the Port Carling Farmers’ Market every Thursday at Hanna Park.
 And you’ll also discover unique souvenirs at the Muskoka Lakes Museum on Bartleman Island.
 Use our Member Search to find Chamber member stores, restaurants and experiences in Port Carling.

-No visit to Port Carling is complete without a cruise on the Peerless II, which can be found at the Port Carling locks.
+No visit to Port Carling is complete without a cruise on the Peerless II, or the Tom Thomson, which can be found at the Port Carling locks.

 Need a painter, cleaning service, plumber or carpenter?
 Maybe you’re looking for help with your website.
 Shopping local also means finding a Chamber member nearby who is ready to serve a wide variety of your needs at your home, office or cottage.
 Browse below or use our Member Search and enter a key word to find members offering the service you need.

 Check out this new 2020 article by National Post about reasons to visit Port Carling.
 To read it, please click on this PDF: National Post – Port Carling

 Close to Port Carling are excellent restaurants that are Chamber members, offering everything from ice cream and coffee to fine dining.

 Food and Dining